-The 20th annual workshop with early and newer music for Recorders, Brass, Viols and other “early” instruments will be held (in-person!)
-Friday evening, January 20th – Sunday morning, January 22, 2023.
+The annual workshop with early and newer music for Recorders, Brass, Viols and other “early” instruments is held in late January each year.
 Please click here to find our more information about our annual workshop!

-We currently offer two different types of grants: A general grant aimed to directly support HIP concerts and education, and a COVID-19 musician aid grant.
-Information on how to apply or donate to support these grants can be found on our "Grants" page.
+We currently offer a general grant aimed to directly support HIP concerts and education.
+Information on how to apply can be found on our "Grants" page.

 Polyphonic Voices is a series of interviews conducted by local professional recorder player Jody Miller.
 In this series, Atlanta early music specialists speak about their history, influences, and the direction of the Historically Informed Performance movement.